Updated May 4, 2024

 But which one best fits your investment goals?

 Although investing is much easier today, it has a downside.
-There are so many options, it's hard to make your pick.
+There are so many options, it's hard to make a pick.
 All three of these apps perform a similar service—free online trades.
 But each excels in different areas.

 Before making a decision, review the in-depth breakdown of different features, fees, and investment options.